Cyriaque Lamar

 “That’s all you got?”

 “I didn’t have a choice.
-I was built for Antique Ops, and they were going to reverse-engineer you and Xoz.
-Also, I didn’t intend to keep you brined that long, I did what I thought was best for you.”
+I was built for Antique Ops, and they planned on reverse-engineering you and Xoz.
+Also, I didn’t intend to keep you brined that long.”

-“What if you had a bad scrape?” said Lina-2.
-“Tippi, we’re barely compatible: did you know that?
+“What if you had a bad scrape?
+We’re barely compatible: did you know that?
 I wouldn’t be able to juice your leukocytes or nullify your nociceptors.
 What if you broke your leg?
-Would you hobble around in a haptic lock for 9,000 years?”
+Could you be happy in a haptic lock for 9,000 years?”

-“Until three days ago, I was stuck in one place for a very long time, and I didn’t want that for you.
+“Until three days ago, I was stuck in one place, for a long time.
+I didn’t want that for you.
 Some years, I barely stirred.
-Once, I prayed my million-ton hard box would get clogged with eels, but I’m glad it didn’t.
+Once, I prayed my hard box would get clogged with eels, but I’m glad it didn’t.
 I’d have never met you.”

 “Five weeks from now.
 We scheduled a good-bye month.”